 Paul Mylrea said, “I was incredibly lucky because I went to the right hospital, which was nearby, and that helped me survive.
 What is important about Visionable is that it offers people such rapid and quick attention, because it is in those first minutes, those first seconds, that you can not only make a difference, but you can save somebody’s life.”

-Connected healthcare in action
+Connected Healthcare Centre in action

 The opening of the Connected Healthcare Centre marks a significant step in forming the next frontier of healthcare delivery.